josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈴_Allies_And_Ethics/⚖️_reciprocal_accountability_protocol.md

 ### 🏛️ Institutional Dishonesty and Performativity

 Extractive ethics are reinforced by the **professionalisation of survival**.
-Academia and allied institutions often position themselves as authorities on lived experience—publishing on trauma, survival sex work, or “resilience” while denying protection or credit to those whose lives underpin the knowledge.
+Academia and allied institutions often position themselves as authorities on lived experience: publishing on trauma, survival sex work, or “resilience” while denying protection or credit to those whose lives underpin the knowledge.

 The contradiction is built into the architecture: professional identity depends on distance from experience.
 Those who have lived what is studied are encouraged to silence it, while those who haven’t are rewarded for analysis.